-Jennifer Keenan, Vice Chair
+Jennifer Keenan, 2019 Chair

 I’ve officially been a Medford resident since 2006, but my roots go deeper as my father had his business here during the 70s and 80s.
 I am proud to call myself a local Realtor®, and I love being able to do my small part each day to make Medford a better place for all.
 If you come to my house you’ll find tea instead of coffee, steak instead of seafood, and cookies instead of brownies.
 In my next life I want to be a rock star, but for now I am wife to Melvin and mom to furbaby Dallas.

-Ryan Hayward, Chair
+Ryan Hayward, Vice Chair

 I am lucky enough to have the opportunity to work in the fields of history and architecture.
 I was introduced to the topics in the fifth grade while attending Medford Public Schools.
 I later pursued these academically, graduating from the Boston Architectural College with a degree in Historic Preservation.
 My professional career began at the Medford Historical Society, Brooks Estate and Royall House and I joined the Commission in 2007 in order to give back to our community.
 When not preserving our local heritage, I’m out collaborating with homeowners as a self-employed preservation and design consultant.
 I’ve had he opportunity to work on buildings old and new.
 It’s rewarding seeing the joy of owners at the end of their renovations.
 I myself am restoring an 1895 Queen Anne Victorian which has been in our family for 70 years.
 As I have lived and worked in Medford all my life and know about the past, I can’t wait to see what the future holds for our community.
 Working with the Commission, we will ensure preservation is part of the ongoing change happening every day.